hemmatzadeh/ExchangeRate-Api/README.md

 - first go to the NF.ExchangeRate.Api project folder, open appSettings.Json and put your [access key](https://github.com/navidfaridi/ExchangeRate-Api/blob/main/NF.ExchangeRates/src/NF.ExchangeRates.Api/appsettings.json#L17) or [api key](https://github.com/navidfaridi/ExchangeRate-Api/blob/main/NF.ExchangeRates/src/NF.ExchangeRates.Api/appsettings.json#L22) for currencylayer or apilayer
 - if you have accesskey fo CurrencyLayer, go to the line [29](https://github.com/navidfaridi/ExchangeRate-Api/blob/main/NF.ExchangeRates/src/NF.ExchangeRates.Api/Program.cs#L29) of program.cs and un-comment it, then comment line [30](https://github.com/navidfaridi/ExchangeRate-Api/blob/main/NF.ExchangeRates/src/NF.ExchangeRates.Api/Program.cs#L30)
 - then go to the NF.ExchangeRates folder and run this command in terminal : `docker compose up --build`
-- when docker compose built and finished its work, in docker desktop execute DbUp project once, it create database and required tables
+- when docker compose built and finished its work, in docker desktop execute DbUp project once, it creates database and required tables
 - now in your browser try http://localhost/swagger and see the api list and ...
 - also you can check healthcheck endpoint by this url : http://localhost/healthz